gbif/hp-grscicoll/en/contact.md

 ## Send us an email

-You can send us an email at `scientific-collections@gbif.org`
+You can send us an email at `scientific-collections@gbif.org`.

+For contacting specific collections or institutions please refer to the contact information on their respective pages.